GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation.md

   - Map existing governance structures and relationships
   - Identify key stakeholders and decision-makers
   - Evaluate current challenges and needs
-  - Determine appropriate entry points for the framework
+  - Determine appropriate entry points for the frameworks

 2. **Build Understanding**:
-  - Educate stakeholders about the framework principles
+  - Educate stakeholders about the frameworks' principles
   - Create a shared vision for improved governance
   - Identify early adopters and champions
   - Develop a common language for discussing governance